moranthomas/spring-security-jpa-postgres/README.md

 Check that postgres got installed correctly by checking the version:
 $ postgres -V
+(on windows just use the postgresSQL shell that comes with the installer)

 ## Create a new 'postgres' user
 If you get an error saying the postgres user doesn’t exist then create that user: